Albert Einstein is revered as one of the most intelligent men in history, but one of the most brilliant things he ever said was very straightforward.

 If you need to join a homeowners association or be interviewed by local homeowners just to buy a house, then chances are good you will overpay for that house.

-Not only that, but you will also definitely have to pay extra fees and dues on top of your overpriced house to become a member of such exclusive communities.
+Not only that, but you'll also definitely have to pay extra fees and dues on top of your overpriced house to become a member of such exclusive communities.

 There are a few things that a novice homeowner can do to keep from overpaying for a house.